 5 people favorited this theater

-Sadly, the 72nd Street Theatre only lasted 29 years and in 1961, the theater was razed to build an uninspiring apartment building.
+Sadly, the 72nd Street Theatre only lasted 29 years and closed on December 31, 1960 with “The World of Suzie Wong”.
+In 1961 the theater was razed to build an uninspiring apartment building.
 This jewel of the Upper East Side was gone forever and in its place, Loews built one of many basement theaters in New York City.

 An unadorned and much smaller descendent of the intricately designed, palatial 72nd Street Theatre, the newer theater is also a single screen house.

 Today, there’s no hint that on this block one of the great movie palace treasures of all time once sat here.

 Just login to your account and subscribe to this theater